-As of Monday, April 5, 2021, the state of Alabama is in phase two of the Alabama Department of Public Health’s vaccination allocation plan.
-In this stage, residents ages 16 and older, who have not had COVID-19 within the last 90 days, are eligible to receive the coronavirus vaccine.
-However, it is important to note that in order to receive the Moderna or Johnson & Johnson vaccine, which are offered at Urgent Care for Children, individuals must be at least 18 years of age and not had COVID-19 within the last 90 days.
+The state of Alabama is now allowing all patients who qualify to receive the COVID-19 vaccine.
+In order to receive one of the vaccinations being offered at Urgent Care for Children, patients must be at least 18 years of age and not had COVID-19 within the last 90 days.

 How old must I be in order to receive the COVID-19 vaccine at Urgent Care for Children?

-At this time, the Food and Drug Administration (FDA) has only approved the Moderna and J&J coronavirus vaccines for patients ages 18 and older.
+At this time, the Food and Drug Administration (FDA) has only approved the Moderna vaccine for patients ages 18 and older.
 Urgent Care for Children is only accepting vaccination appointments for patients who meet this requirement.
 If you would like to learn more about the three coronavirus vaccines approved for use within the United States and their individual requirements, click here.

 What side effects can I expect from the COVID-19 vaccine?